 Sensitivity analysis

-When dealing with multiple instrumental variables, an alternative approach to the aggregation in a GRS is to use the causal estimates from each of the instrumental variables using summarized data analysis, as in a meta-analysis 22.
+When dealing with multiple instrumental variables, an alternative approach to the aggregation in a GRS is to use the estimates from each of the instrumental variables using summarized data analysis, as in a meta-analysis 22.
 With the increasing number of variants used in MR investigations, it is increasingly unlikely that all variants are valid IVs 23.

 Inverse-variance weighted (IVW) method, MR-Egger, and weighted median were used as sensitivity analyses in the MDC cohort to assess the robustness of any casual finding of the multiple genetic variants involved in the construction of the four adiposity trait GRSs, to avoid IVs assumption 24.
 IVW is a weighted mean of the ratio estimates, and it is equal to estimates of 2SLS 22, it is liable to bias if only one IVs doesn’t satisfy IVs assumption and in presence of pleiotropy 23.
 The weighted median estimate is similar to IVW expect for the use of a weighted median instead of a weighted mean, and it is consisted up to 50% invalid instruments 23.
-The MR‐Egger allows to estimate the causal effect taking into account the Instrument Strength Independent of Direct Effect (InSIDE) assumption, which states that the pleiotropic effects of genetic variants must be uncorrelated with the genetic variant–exposure association23.
+The MR‐Egger allows to estimate the causal effect taking into account the Instrument Strength Independent of Direct Effect (InSIDE) assumption, which states that the pleiotropic associations of genetic variants must be uncorrelated with the genetic variant–exposure association23.

 Software